withastro/docs/src/pages/en/reference/integrations-reference.md

 **Type:** `(newConfig: Record<string, any>) => void;`

 A callback function to update the user-supplied [Astro config](/en/reference/configuration-reference/).
-Any config you provide **will be merged with the user config,** so you are free to omit keys!
+Any config you provide **will be merged with the user config + other integration config updates,** so you are free to omit keys!

 For example, say you need to supply a [Vite](https://vitejs.dev) plugin to the user's project: